-The application form is due on February 1, and the file must be completed (including transcripts, letters of recommendation, essay, and TOEFL score, if applicable) before it can be considered by the Admissions Committee.
-Notification of the Admissions Committee's decisions will be mailed by March 15.
+The application form is due on February 1, and the file must be completed (including transcripts, letters of recommendation, essay, and IELTS score, if applicable) before it can be considered by the Admissions Committee.
+Notification of the Admissions Committee's decisions will be mailed on March 15.
 The Admissions Committee will consider files that are completed after March 1 on a space-available basis.

 A candidate who is admitted to the Divinity School will have thirty days from the date of the acceptance letter to reply in writing.
-However, candidates who did not receive a financial aid award with their letter of admission, and who are applying for financial aid, are not expected to reply to the admission offer until the award is received.
+However, candidates who do not receive a financial aid award with their letter of admission, and who are applying for financial aid, are not expected to reply to the admission offer until the award is received.
 A matriculation deposit of \$200 must accompany the letter of acceptance.
 This fee is applied to the regular first-term bill if the student matriculates; there will be no refund of this deposit if the student does not matriculate.
+Defer Status may be requested for one academic year only to pursue an academic fellowship.
+The request should be made in writing and accompanied by a \$400 nonrefundable tuition deposit.
+Deferment will be granted on a case-by-case basis by the associate dean of admissions.